bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/limitations.rst

    The Business Data store is not designed for storing huge binary objects like PDFs.

+Persistence
+   To save Business Data you need at least a persistent case.

 Types
    The ivy scripting types ``XML``, and ``Tree`` are not serializable.